Meet Your Local Kidney Expert

-You can maintain or improve albumin by knowing how much protein to eat and by including some of these protein-rich, kidney-friendly foods each day.
+You can maintain or improve albumin by knowing how much protein to eat, and by including protein-rich, kidney-friendly foods each day.
 If you’re not on dialysis and are on a lower-protein kidney diet, at least half your daily protein allowance should come from high-quality protein sources.
+It’s important to make sure your protein intake comes from high-quality sources, such as these foods:

 Made from turkey or lean beef, both of these protein sources give you iron to help prevent anemia.
 A 3-ounce cooked burger has 21 grams of good-quality protein.

-It’s recommended to use fresh meat products and avoid pre-made roasted chicken and other processed meats, which often contain large amounts of sodium and phosphorus.
+Protein from chicken can range from 14 to 28 grams.
+Use fresh meat products and avoid pre-made roasted chicken and other processed meats, which often contain large amounts of sodium and phosphorus.
 This excess sodium and phosphorus isn’t good for patients with chronic kidney disease.

 Compared to milk, yogurt and cheese, cottage cheese is lower in potassium and phosphorus.
 Sodium is still a concern, but it’s easy to create a meal low enough in sodium to include cottage cheese when it’s paired with low-potassium fruits such as berries or peaches.